If you’re looking for the perfect cranial nerves mnemonic, you’re about to get the best online.

 Onward, Onward, Onward Two Travelers And Foxes Very Greedily Verified Ascending Happily

-Sure, a long sentence like that can help, but it includes a very big problem.
+To be fair, a long sentence like that can help, but it includes a very big problem.

 This strategy assumes you already know the names of each cranial nerve.
 If you don’t, then all the long sentences in the world won’t help you on a functional anatomy or histology exam.